 The price for an annual eye exam and contacts can cost $300 to $400 a year, allowing you to offset the cost in as little as eight years.

 In addition, financing plans and insurance can make corneal refractive surgery easier to handle if you’re on a tight budget.
 That said, you can’t put a price on the freedom and improved standard of living you’ll get following the surgery.
-Our Lasik Center in Irvine offers financing as low as $49 per month.
+Our Lasik Center in Newport Beach offers financing as low as $49 per month.

 When you’re finally ready to get rid of the glasses and contacts for good, corneal refractive surgery is a viable option with a high success rate.